 The study will randomize subjects in a 1:1 ratio into pembrolizumab arm and the control arm.
 The enrollment is driven by all subjects.
 The total sample size in the Global Cohort is approximately 600.
-Based on the observed preliminary prevalence of GEP intermediate or GEP high (42.6%) in subjects with esophageal carcinoma, for the hypotheses in subjects whose tumors are GEP intermediate or GEP high, the sample size is approximately 255.
+It is expected that approximately 400 subjects with squamous cell carcinoma of the esophagus will be enrolled.
+Based on the observed preliminary prevalence of PD-L1 CPS≥10 in subjects with esophageal carcinoma of ~47% from MK3475 KN180, for the hypotheses in subjects with PD-L1 CPS≥10, the sample size is approximately 280.